56 - Be a good leader . . . and watch your career grow!

 - Be optimistic about the way things will be - In most (but not all) cases, the people that rise to the top of any organization are the ones that are the most optimistic in their thinking.

-Suggested Goal(s): Take a leadership program, read books, practice and become a good leader.
+Suggested Goal(s): Take a leadership program, read books and practice how to become a good leader.

 Your Outrageous Goal: Have others praise your leadership ability.

 It is difficult to assess whether you are a good leader or not.
-A good way to know whether you are a good leader or not is to hear others talk about you this way, or through a 360-degree feedback survey.
+The desire to be a good leader is the foundation.
+A good way to know whether you are a good leader is through a 360-degree feedback survey completed by peers and leadership if you are employed in a company.

 Return to career goals.